You are viewing a story from harrypotterfanfiction.com

 And to my shock I found them both, in Hogwart’s year: the same!

-But as it’s all a mystery I will not give a name.
+But as Fate is oft’ a mystery, I cannot give a name.

 With history to guide them the heirs are meant to fight,

 But curses can be broken and things can be made right.